 I founded Brobot Capital with my brother, Octav, to solve a scalability problem.
 He had identified specific trading strategies involving “odd lots” and routing inefficiencies (specifically on the PURE network) that were profitable but impossible to scale manually.
-Humans simply cannot watch hundreds of tickers simultaneously and react fast enough to capture fleeting spread opportunities.
+Humans simply cannot watch hundreds of tickers simultaneously and spot fleeting spread opportunities fast enough to act on them.

-I built Brobot to do exactly that.
-It is an automated system that tracks stocks, identifies arbitrage and spread opportunities, and optimizes order placement with real capital in production.
-It wasn’t just a coding exercise; it was a profitable business engine that required me to balance technical perfection with financial risk.
+I built Brobot to surface exactly that.
+It is a monitoring and analysis system that tracks stocks and identifies arbitrage and spread opportunities in real time.
+Trade decisions were made by hand based on what the system surfaced.
+It wasn’t just a coding exercise; it was a business engine that required me to balance technical precision with financial risk.

 The bot listens to the market in real-time.
-When it sees an opportunity—for example, a gap between the best bid and the best ask—it instantly calculates the optimal price point to capture the spread.
-It manages the logic for both the buy side and the sell side simultaneously, aiming to close the loop for a profit while maintaining a “net zero” position at the end of the day.
+When it detects an opportunity (for example, a gap between the best bid and the best ask), it calculates the optimal price point and surfaces it for review.
+The logic tracks both the buy side and the sell side simultaneously, giving us the information needed to manually act on spread opportunities while aiming to maintain a “net zero” position at the end of the day.

 One of the most complex aspects of this project was the integration with a proprietary third-party trading system.
-Brobot doesn’t just act in isolation; it has to communicate its optimized strategies to a complex execution layer.
+Brobot doesn’t just run in isolation; it reads state from a complex execution layer to inform its analysis.

 This required engineering a robust validation system to handle “Wash Trading” prevention.
-In automated trading, there is a risk that your optimized buy signal matches with your own sell signal on the exchange.
+When surfacing opportunities, there is a risk that a suggested buy matches one of our own active sell orders on the exchange.
 This is illegal and financially draining.
-I had to build a logic layer that cross-references every potential opportunity against our active book within the proprietary system, ensuring that we optimize our queue position without ever crossing the spread against ourselves.
+I built a logic layer that cross-references every detected opportunity against our active book within the proprietary system, ensuring that we never surface a trade that would cross the spread against ourselves.

 While many HFT (High-Frequency Trading) systems are written in C++, I chose Ruby for its developer velocity and my deep expertise with it.
 The core challenge wasn’t just raw speed, but state management.